Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in high stochastic dimensions: Methodology

-Accurate modeling of the conditional multi-fidelity distribution $p(\Yhf|\Zlf)$ represents one of the core challenges in Bayesian multi-fidelity inverse analysis (BMFIA).
-In contrast to conventional surrogate modeling strategies (as discussed in Section \ref{sec:introduction}), our objective is not a direct deterministic mapping from high-dimensional input parameters to high-fidelity (HF) outputs.
-Instead, we aim to learn a probabilistic conditional embedding between low-fidelity (LF) and HF outputs (and additional input features X), which we call the \emph{multi-fidelity conditional density} (see Section \ref{sec:bmfia_conti} on functional embeddings).
-To ensure stable inference with the proposed probabilistic regression model, we introduce the following requirements, which we discuss in detail below: \begin{itemize} \item Stable and smooth gradients of the probabilistic regression model \wrt $\bx$ \item Robustness and well-regularized in the \emph{small data regime} (simple but flexible enough) \item A function-to-function mapping\footnote{By function-to-function mapping, we refer to the approximation of an operator $\mathcal{G}:\mathcal{X}\mapsto \mathcal{Y}$ that maps input functions to output functions.
-While more general operator learning approaches exist, we employ convolutional autoencoders acting on discretized function representations.
-The rationale behind this choice is discussed in detail below.} for efficient predictions (and training) \item Preservation of spatial features \item Robust and conservative estimation of conditional variance \end{itemize}
+Accurate modeling of the conditional MF density $p(\Yhf|\Zlf)$ represents one of the core challenges in BMFIA.
+In this work, we focus on static spatial posteriors, meaning the posteriors of the reconstructed spatial fields are not time-dependent.
+The underlying forward models might, however, be transient.
+In the case of time-dependent observables $\Yobs$, it can be beneficial to consider a time-dependency in the multi-fidelity conditional, even for static posteriors.
+This step adds further complexity and will be studied in future extensions of BMFIA.
+To ensure stable inference with the proposed probabilistic regression model, we introduce the following requirements, which we discuss in detail below: \begin{itemize} \item Stable and smooth gradients of the probabilistic regression model \wrt $\bx$, for gradient-based inference \item Robust and well-regularized in the \emph{small data regime} (simple but flexible enough) \item Preservation of spatial features \item Probabilistic output: Explicit variance prediction allows robust uncertainty estimates \end{itemize}